theislab/huCIRA/README.md

-## Getting started
+## Demo

-Please refer to this [tutorial](https://github.com/theislab/huCIRA/blob/main/docs/notebooks/Tutorial_huCIRA_Lupus.ipynb) for an example of a full pipeline.
+Please refer to this [tutorial](https://github.com/theislab/huCIRA/blob/main/docs/notebooks/Tutorial_huCIRA_Lupus.ipynb) for an example of a full pipeline and outputs.

 The core analysis is happening here:
 ```python